RezaAhmadi1102/Data-/README.md

 This section extends the numerical example to one vendor, three retailers, and three periods (P-V1R3T3) to evaluate solutions under complex conditions.

-In addition, different times for expiring have been considered for model P6-V1B1T1, which the result is shown in Table 5.

 4.2.
 Investigating the impact of uncertainty using decision tree